 Namibia may be the greatest African wildlife recovery story ever told, thanks in great part to the fact that 42 percent of their land area is under some form of conservation management with 76 communal conservancies working closely with private reserves and national parks.
 (That’s a dramatic increase as there were just 42 last year, having begun with four initial conservancies in 1998.)

 The model is starting to catch on.
 In fact, just today, luxury experiential travel company andBeyond announced that they have earmarked six white rhino to be translocated from their Phinda Private Game Reserve in South Africa to Botswana’s Okavango Delta.
-Learn more here.
+Learn more about the World Rhino Day Conservation Project here.

 So what does it all mean?
 Let’s make this really simple.
 Safaris are epic.
 When you go on safari, you want to see wildlife and lots of it.
 I recently spent two weeks in East Africa, and it wasn’t until the very last day of safari that we finally saw a Black Rhino.
 Many of the other guests were disappointed to have not seen one at all.
 If the wildlife isn’t there, the tourists won’t come.
 That translates into economic losses countries like Namibia can’t afford; not if they want to continue to grow and prosper.